Auckland

 Gisborne

-The Gisborne Region on the East Coast of the North Island has a dry, sunny climate.
-Gisborne City is the main population hub in the region and is famous for being the first place in the world to see the sun each day.
-It has fabulous beaches incuding Midway and Waikanae, and the amazing Lake Waikaremoana with its great trout fishing and other wilderness attractions.
+The Gisborne Region has over 30 motels to choose from for your holiday enjoyment.
+Gisborne City has the main population of 30,000 and is famous for being the first place in the world to see the sun each day.
+It has fabulous beaches including Midway and Waikanae, and the amazing Lake Waikaremoana with its great trout fishing.
+Choose a motel in Gisborne now for an amazing time.

 Hamilton